 2. What Makes The Groninger Museum Special?

-The Groninger museum is unique because the building itself is already a work of art.
+The Groninger Museum is unique because the building is already a work of art.
 In addition, the museum lies next to the train station, and the post-modern museum building starkly contrasts the train station’s classical architecture.

-If you visit Groningen, you cannot avoid the Groninger museum since most visitors will arrive by train.
-We strongly advise you to travel to all city centers by train to avoid high parking costs in the Netherlands’ city centers.
+If you visit Groningen, you cannot avoid the Groninger Museum since most visitors will arrive by train.
+I strongly advise you to travel to all city centers by train to avoid high parking costs in the Netherlands’ city centers.

 Walking from the train station towards the city center, you will cross the colorful museum bridge (a work of art in itself) and pass by the museum entrance, built in the middle of the canal surrounding the city.

-This post-modern architecture and bridge provide a modern touch to Groningen, otherwise a city with plenty of historic buildings.
+This post-modern architecture and bridge provide a modern touch to Groningen, a city with many historic buildings.
 The museum is an excellent example that Groningen’s development and progression have not stopped.

-3. Why Has Folkingestraat Been Selected As Best Shopping Street In The Netherlands?
+3. Why Is The Folkingestraat The Best Shopping Street In The Netherlands?

 You walk through the Folkingestraat, a trendy and charming shopping street from the Groninger Museum towards the city center.
-So lovely that it is considered the best shopping street in The Netherlands.
+It is so lovely that it is considered the best shopping street in The Netherlands.